- General information

 1.2.
 Revised submissions

-On JEB, >95% of revised submissions are accepted for publication.
+At DMM, roughly 85% of revised submissions are accepted for publication.

 Authors should complete and submit a submission checklist with their manuscripts.
 This form asks authors to confirm that they have followed best practice guidelines regarding experimental subjects, data reporting and statistics.
 The checklist is based on the NIH Principles and Guidelines for Reporting Preclinical Research and is intended to help ensure high standards for reporting and to aid reproducibility.